-If there were a part of the Montreal population that could conceivably be in favour of a ban on drinking in parks at night, restaurant and bars with terrasses might be a part of it; after all, they’re in a position to offer an alternative.
+If a part of the Montreal population could conceivably be in favour of a ban on drinking in parks at night, restaurant and bar owners might be a part of it; after all, they’re in a position to offer an alternative.

 And yet, several industry members say they aren’t keen on mayoral candidate Denis Coderre’s declaration this week that, should he win in November, he’d consider a ban on alcohol consumption in parks after 8 p.m.

 “We believe in freedom and less rules.
 We love drinking in the park,” Nikolas Da Fonseca, sommelier of vinvinvin, a Rosemont—La Petite-Patrie wine bar that delivers bottles directly to nearby Père Marquette, messaged Eater Wednesday.

 Coderre, a former mayor of Montreal, shared his idea for a ban on alcohol in Montreal parks at a news conference on June 2, following reports of violence in parks and Montreal’s Old Port over the weekend — the first without a nightly curfew in Quebec since January.
 As a result of the incidents, Montreal’s Old Port will be closed between midnight and 6 a.m. starting today.

 Coderre said this behaviour convinced him that a measure prohibiting people from consuming alcohol after 8 p.m. in parks would serve to “protect people from themselves.”
 He subsequently specified on Twitter that if introduced, the ban would be temporary.

 Several people on social media reacted to the news with speculation that Coderre might also be trying to win over restaurant and bar owners who presumably stand to benefit from a ban that would limit where Montrealers can legally consume alcohol outside at night and perhaps help usher them to their establishments.